-- Includes the arbitrated wage adjustment payable under the 1 September 2016 Declaration of General Ruling. - 2 Rounded to the nearest dollar. - 3 Annual salaries (fortnightly rate x 26.089) are for reference purposes only. - 4 Identifies the minimum salary payable to an employee aged 21 years and over classified in the Professional stream.
+- Rounded to the nearest dollar. - Annual salaries (fortnightly rate x 26.089) are for reference purposes only. - Identifies the minimum salary payable to an employee aged 21 years and over classified in the Professional stream.

 (c) Technical stream

 The minimum salaries payable to employees within the Technical stream, including employees under 21 years of age, are prescribed in the table below: